WVIW

 WVIW is a Christian formatted broadcast radio station licensed to Bridgeport, West Virginia, serving North-Central West Virginia.
 WVIW is owned and operated by VCY America.

 History

 From 1960 until 2001, the station held the call sign WIJK.
 In 2009, it was under the KISS brand as WDCI-FM with a soft adult contemporary format.
 WETT changed its callsign from WDCI to WETT on April 29, 2010.
 In summer of 2010, its format was changed to adult hits as WETT 104.
 From 2012 to 2017 WETT became an adult contemporary Radio under the Name Mix 104.
-An the end of 2017, it adopted a Christian format.
+At the end of 2017, it adopted a Christian format.
 In December 2017 WETT's call sign was changed to WVIW.